damianjableka/HSkyMap/README.md

 # HSkyMap
-dynamic all sky map in hammer projection
+dynamic all sky map in Hammer equal-area map projection